A Truvada lawsuit is a claim against the pharmaceutical company Gilead Sciences, Inc. for the dangerous side effects of Truvada.

 1. What is Truvada?

-Truvada is a drug that was designed to treat and prevent human immunodeficiency virus, or HIV, and acquired immune deficiency syndrome, or AIDS.
-As a combination of the chemicals emtricitabine and tenofovir disoproxil fumarate (TDF), Truvada keeps HIV cells from multiplying once in the body.
+Truvada is a drug that treats and prevents HIV and AIDS.
+It combines the chemicals emtricitabine and tenofovir disoproxil fumarate (TDF).
+The drug stops HIV cells from multiplying once in the body.

 2. What are the health risks associated with Truvada?